dy/piezo/docs/r&d.md

     + file paths
   * ? we can use i64 for them
   * ? or we can use f64 for all numbers by default and keep rest of types free
+  + ok, can be useful for special syntax with non-string meaning, like paths, dates and other atoms.

-## [x] Numbers: float64 by default, unless it's statically inferrable as int64, like ++, +-1 etc ops only
+## [x] Numbers: float64 by default, unless it's statically inferrable as int32, like ++, +-1 etc ops only
   * Boolean operators turn float64 into int64

-## [x] Pipes: → let's try basics: lambdas, then pipe overload, then topic reference between expressions, and maybe then pipe operator
+## [x] Pipes: → let's try basics: lambdas, then pipe overload, then topic reference between expressions

   1. Placeholder as `x |> #*0.6 + reverb() * 0.4`, `source |> lp($, frq, Q)`?
     ? can there be multiple args to pipe operator? a,b |> runs 2 pipes, not multiarg.